Mortlock Timber’s Timber Cladding Profiles

 What is the best timber for exterior cladding?

-For external cladding, it is crucial to choose a timber species and cladding profile that are highly durable and able to cope with weather elements.
+For external wall cladding, it is crucial to choose a timber species and cladding profile that are highly durable, like Cedar, ensuring resistance against weather elements.

 For projects in bushfire-prone regions, choosing a species that has natural fire resistance properties is essential.